aquietlife/harvester/README.md

 `sudo vim /boot/cmdline.txt`

-Add the following line at the end of the line:
+Add the following line at the end of the line with a space after the word "consoles":

 `bcm2708.vc_i2c_override=1`